Sage-Bionetworks/Agora/README.md

 ### Visual Studio Code + Debugger for Chrome
 > Install [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and see docs for instructions to launch Chrome

-The included `.vscode` automatically connects to the webpack development server on port `8080`.
+The included `.vscode` automatically connects to the Webpack development server on port `8080`.

 # Types
 > When you include a module that doesn't include Type Definitions inside of the module you can include external Type Definitions with @types